Dah-phd/idiom/README.md

 - Linux Fedora derivate (Nobara)

 ## TODO
-- fix issue when syncing utf8 values longer than byte
+- fix issue when syncing utf8 values longer than byte on remove buffer
+- fix issue on undo
 - fix syntax highlighting on utf8 values longer than 1 byte
 - enforce rerender of info modal on update
 - add styling on info modal